Lincoln Highway Nitty Gritty 2022

 Live music performances will be scheduled during the event.

-The event is now known as the Lincoln Highway Nitty Gritty.
-There is a focus on vintage, agricultural, repurposed, industrial, primitive, and retro pieces, as well as traditional collectibles and antiques.
+The Lincoln Highway Nitty Gritty focuses on vintage, agricultural, repurposed, industrial, primitive, and retro pieces, as well as traditional collectibles and antiques.

 As always the event is free and open to the public with indoor antique stores, free parking, and plenty of cool inside dining available.